Chocolate Recipes Truffles

 To make these green truffles, you’ll need the following ingredients:

-• Coconut Milk Combined with melted white chocolate, coconut milk gives the coconut truffles their smooth and creamy texture, plus a hint of coconut flavor.
-Be sure to use full-fat coconut milk, not ‘lite’ coconut milk or a boxed coconut beverage.
+• Coconut Milk Combined with melted white chocolate, coconut milk gives the coconut truffles their creamy texture, plus a hint of coconut flavor.
+Use full-fat coconut milk, not ‘lite’ coconut milk or a boxed coconut beverage.

 • Lime Zest – You’ll need about 2 tablespoons (roughly the zest of 3-4 limes) of lime zest, grated on a Microplane.